-However, there is more to Christiansborg Palace then the grandiose reception rooms.
-If visiting Copenhagen with kids, the most interesting part of the palace will be the ruins.
+However, there is more to Christiansborg Palace than the grandiose reception rooms.
+If visiting Copenhagen with kids, the most interesting part of the palace will be the ruins underneath it.

 Climb to the top of the Round Tower (Rundetaarn)

 The Round Tower, also known as Rundetaarn, is a 17th century observatory that offers great views of Copenhagen.
-The get to the top requires walking up a spiraling ramp that is just as picturesque as the views from the top.
+Getting to the top requires walking up a spiraling ramp that is just as picturesque as the views from the top.